The modern and innovative Verbeek hatchery in Zeewolde

 - Preheated egg unit.
 Here, the eggs are all brought to the same temperature before entering the incubators.
 This preheating results in brief, quick hatching with uniform chicks 21 days later.

 - Full digitisation of the climate and hatching process.
 Tracking & tracing is possible for all chicks hatched, and offers the opportunity for rapid optimisation of the spatial and hatchery conditions according to breed, age of mother hen and expected duration of storage of the eggs.

 - The incubators work with EMKA Teggnologic 27.
 This allows monitoring of the eggshell and checking the chick temperature with a higher cooling water temperature of 27°C. Benefits: (I) higher cooling water temperature results in less condensation forming in the hatching machines, therefore dryer chicks and less chance of bacterial growth.
 (II) on return from the hatching machines, the cooling water need only be cooled a few degrees before re-entering the cooling circuit.
 This saves energy costs.

 - Re-use of embryonic heat.
 The embryonic heat (metabolism) absorbed by the cooling water is used to heat the complete hatchery, by means of a heat exchanger and floor heating.
 This is extremely sustainable innovation.

-- NEN ISO 22000 HACCP certification.
+- NEN ISO 9001 certification.
 The hatchery is subject to very strict hygiene rules.
 The process design thereby meets the most stringent food safety requirements.
 The same hygienic approach can also be found in the climatological design of the hatchery, for example.
 Each area has its own climate control machine, so that they can be individually controlled in terms of temperature, humidity and air pressure.